AIoTES/DepTools-DepMngt-ComponentConfigurator/README.md

 $ bower install
 ```

 The application uses Maven as build tool.
-Currently it could be build using maven>activage-demo-app>Lifecycle>install and then runned locally using
+Currently it could be build using maven>activage-component-configurator>Lifecycle>install and then runned locally using
-Maven Apache Tomcat plugin: maven>activage-demo-app>Plugins>tomcat7>tomcat7:run-war-only.
+Maven Apache Tomcat plugin: maven>activage-component-configurator>Plugins>tomcat7>tomcat7:run-war-only.

 A Docker image can be build using the maven profile created for this purpose.
 Once selected, you need to build the project
-using maven: maven>activage-demo-app>Lifecycle>install.
-After that, you will have a new docker image named activage-demo-app:develop.
+using maven: maven>activage-component-configurator>Lifecycle>install.
+After that, you will have a new docker image named activage-component-configurator:develop.